patooworld/PWCloud/Contribution-points.md

 `dashboard.tabs`

 Dashboard.tabs will create the tab sections inside the dashboard page.
-It excepts an object or an array of the object.
+It expects an object or an array of objects.

 ```
 "dashboard.tabs": [